-During 2022 Aldar enhanced the Innovation Governance process, through the launch of the First Group Innovation Policy and implementation of an enhanced Innovation Strategic Forum.
-The Innovation department provided support through internal innovation consulting, understanding the business unit problem statements, and matching these to identified startup solutions.
-This resulted in 25 Innovation pilot projects contracted with Startups during the year.
+During 2022 Aldar enhanced the Innovation Governance process, through launching the First Group Innovation Policy and implementation of an enhanced Innovation Strategic Forum.
+The Innovation department provided support through internal innovation consulting, understanding the business unit problem statements, and matching these to identified startup solutions, resulting in 25 Innovation pilot projects contracted with Startups during the year.